jin/bazel-glossary/README.md

 <!-- **Output user root.** -->

 #### Package
-A directory containing a `BUILD` file.
-A package can contain subpackages, or subdirectories containing `BUILD` files, thus forming a *package hierarchy*.
+A directory containing a `BUILD.bazel` file.
+A package can contain subpackages, or subdirectories containing `BUILD.bazel` files, thus forming a *package hierarchy*.

 #### Package group
 A target representing a set of packages, and therefore has a label usually